BLU-Shack/simple.space/README.md

 <summary>Initializing a Webhook</summary>
 <br>

 Bots and Guilds listed on the site have an "Upvote URL" parameter where the site POSTs data to the endpoint URL given to the site.
-This was designed for those who do not know how to work with webhooks.
+This was designed to simplify the usage of webhooks.

 Some code is referenced from [dbl-api](https://www.npmjs.com/package/dbl-api)'s [source](https://github.com/xDimGG/dbl-api/blob/master/src/Client.js#L181) [code](https://github.com/xDimGG/dbl-api/blob/master/src/Util.js#L2)